Fraser of Allander Institute: Allander series

 The Allander series was produced by the FAI to study the economic future of Scotland.
 The series has had contributions from a number of notable economists.
 These have included Heather Joshi, Robert E. Wright and Nicholas Crafts.
 Other notable contributors include James Heckman and Paul Krugman, both winners of the Nobel prize in Economics, as well as William Baumol who was shortlisted for the Nobel prize in Economics.

 The series has led to a number of publications, research papers, a lecture series and literature specialising in the regional context.
 The content from the series has contributed to building various economic models and strategies, including the Scottish government's economic strategy.

 Notable outputs

 In March 2018, the FAI released its economic commentary on the Scottish economy.
-The commentary's criticism of the ‘cluttered policy landscape’ within the Scottish Government was debated in Parliament and also received global press coverage.

 Commissioned works

 Specialist research

 In 2014, the FAI produced a paper studying the links between constitutional change and inequality affected Scotland.
 It was published in the Oxford Review of Economic Policy.

 Following the Brexit vote, the FAI carried out research into the potential effects of Brexit on different sectors within the Scottish economy.
 The study covered the various outcomes of Brexit and how it could affect Scotland.
 A bad outcome for Scotland could result in a reduction in GDP of £8 billion, jobs by 80,000 and wages an average of £2,000 per year.
 While the report showed that a Hard Brexit could lead to problems, it was stated that some sectors in Scotland would fare quite well, when compared to the rest of the UK.
 In August 2018, the FAI has published a survey of Scottish businesses on their preparations for Brexit.
 The survey found that 44% of the Scottish businesses had noted a negative impact since the referendum on European Union membership.